SSDS-Croatia/SSDS-2018/Day-1/README.md

 	* an Java IDE (recommended IntelliJ from JetBeans)
 	* Scala 2.11

-Training exercises and test data:
+In addition to the software the students has to:

 * Clone the [flink-training-exercise](https://github.com/dataArtisans/flink-training-exercises "Flink training exercise") from the GitHub
 * Download the exercise [data](http://training.data-artisans.com/exercises/taxiData.html)

 More information on the format of the exercise data can be found [here](http://training.data-artisans.com/exercises/taxiData.html).
-On the hands-on session several training [exercises](http://training.data-artisans.com/exercises/taxiData.html) will be covered.
+On the hands-on session several training exercises ([1](http://training.data-artisans.com/exercises/rideCleansing.html), [2](http://training.data-artisans.com/exercises/rideEnrichment-flatmap.html), [3](http://training.data-artisans.com/exercises/hourlyTips.html)) will be covered.

 Students can choose 3 possible ways how to obtain the required software:

 1. Use pre-installed VMs (Virtual Machines) remotely (recommended)
 2. Use pre-installed VM (locally)